GutUrago/ethiodate/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-This package provides a robust and efficient solution for converting between Ethiopian and Gregorian dates.
-Built with high-performance C++ code via `{Rcpp}`, it ensures lightning-fast computations.
-It has built-in checks for leap years and 13th month (Pagume).
+This package provides a robust and efficient solution for working with Ethiopian dates.
+It can seamlessly convert to and from Gregorian dates.
+It ensures lightning-fast computations thanks to the `{Rcpp}` package that enables the integration of high-performance C++ code.
+It has built-in checks for leap years and the 13th month (Pagume).

 ## Key Features: